telerik/kendo-ui-core/docs/web/autocomplete/overview.md

 # AutoComplete Overview

-[Kendo UI AutoComplete widget](http://demos.telerik.com/kendo-ui/autocomplete/index) provides suggestions depending on the typed text.
+The [Kendo UI AutoComplete widget](http://demos.telerik.com/kendo-ui/autocomplete/index) provides suggestions depending on the typed text.
 It also allows multiple value entries.
 The suggestions shown by the widget can come from a local array or from a remote data service.

 ## Getting Started

 ### Initialize the AutoComplete

 Initialize the AutoComplete widget by using a jQuery selector:

     <input id="autoComplete" />

     $(document).ready(function() {
      $("#autoComplete").kendoAutoComplete(["Item1", "Item2"]);
     });